jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 - Grid coordinate management
 - Random selection with proper probability weights

-That's a lot of algorithmic complexity before we even get to the game-specific parts like sprites, rules, and world design.
+That's a lot of algorithmic complexity before we even get to the game-specific parts, like sprites, rules, and world design.

 **Our approach:**